daecepi/JobsityChallengesThirdSchool/ChallengesWeek10_11/Challenge1/jobsity-video-player/README.md

 ## Project requirements

 ## Dependencies
-Like always there are pre-requisites to accomplish 😏
+Like always there are pre-requisites to have installed 😏
 - NodeJS
-- Yarn (package manager)
-- Styled-components
+- NPM package manager

 ## Component reusability in other projects
 ### Steps to import